NewlineDotBlog/kalidesktop-docker/README.md

 * `/home/$USER` is the persistent home folder of the host machine.
 * `/opt/vol/` is a persistent programs and files.
 Should be used for weird installations and configurations.
 Separate volumes can be attached in `/opt/` as well.

+How to build:

+1. Clone the repository
+1. Run `chmod +x buildkali.sh`
+1. Run the buildkali.sh script
+1. Connect with your favourite VNC client to localhost:5900 or with your browser to http://localhost:6800/vnc.html

 ### WARNING

 As can be read above, the machine has full access to your home folder by default.
 Furthermore, the container runs with a lot of privileges by default.